chamikarak/PredMob-BE/README.md

 # PredMob-Server-With-ML-Model
+The mobile application of my final year project which was done for IIT wellawatta.
+## How to start
-## Run the nodejs server using npm start
+Run the nodejs server using npm start and
-## Run the flask server in flask folder using 'python serve.py'
+Run the flask server in flask folder using 'python serve.py'